Advanced visual communications: where is the truth?

 - computer/laptop/tablet with a fully updated browser (we recommend Google Chrome)

-- digital camera or smartphone to document your work for sharing on Google Classroom
+- digital camera or smartphone to document your work for sharing on Google Classroom and on Padlet.

 When I've finished, what course can I do next?